KSDunne/yoga_flip/README.md

 [CI Student Memory Card Game With Alien Theme](https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game/tree/master) - Code was adapted from this source for the following features, timer start onclick of flipcard function, rules modal and reset modal

-[CI Student Memory Card Game With One Punch Man Theme](https://github.com/Kathrin-ddggxh/CI-PP2_memory-card-game) - Grid section html and scoreboard styling were adapted from this source
+[CI Student Memory Card Game With One Punch Man Theme](https://github.com/Kathrin-ddggxh/CI-PP2_memory-card-game) - Grid section HTML and scoreboard styling were adapted from this source

 ### Media